pegjs/pegjs/CONTRIBUTING.md

 # Contribution Guidelines

-PEG.js is an open source project and it welcomes contributions.
-To make sure your contributions are useful and the overall process is smooth, please adhere to these guidelines.
+The best way to contribute to PEG.js is by using it and giving back useful feedback — reporting discovered bugs or requesting missing features.

-You can contribute in three main ways: by reporting bugs, requesting features, and contributing code.
+You can also contribute code, but be advised that many patches end up being rejected, usually because the change doesn’t fit the project or because of various implementation issues.
+In almost all cases it’s best to get in touch first before sending a patch.

 ## Reporting Bugs

-You can report bugs using [GitHub issues][issues].
-Before submitting a bug report, [search the existing reports][issues-search-bugs] to see if the bug wasn’t reported already.
+Report bugs using [GitHub issues][issues].
+Before submitting a bug report, please [search existing reports][issues-search-bugs] to see if the bug wasn’t reported already.

-Each bug report should contain this information:
+In the report, please describe:

-  * Steps to reproduce
+  * Steps to reproduce the problem
-  * What you expected to happen
+  * Expected result(s)
-  * What happened instead
+  * Actual result(s)

-In most cases, it is useful to include a **minimal** example (grammar + input) reproducing the problem.
+In most cases, it’s also useful to include a **minimal** example (grammar + input) reproducing the problem.

 ## Requesting Features

-You can request features using [GitHub issues][issues].
-Before submitting a feature request, [search the existing requests][issues-search-enhancements] to see if the feature wasn’t requested already.
+Request features using [GitHub issues][issues].
+Before submitting a feature request, please [search existing requests][issues-search-enhancements] to see if the feature wasn’t requested already.

-Each feature request should contain this information:
+In the request, please describe:

-  * Feature description
+  * How the feature should work
-  * Why do you request it
+  * Use case(s) behind it

 ## Contributing Code

-You can contribute code using [GitHub pull requests][pulls].
-However, for anything but trivial changes, file an issue first.
-Your idea may not fit the project, or the implementation you have in mind may not be the right one.
-Filing an issue in these cases will prevent wasting time and effort on both sides.
+Contribute code using [GitHub pull requests][pulls].
+For non-trivial changes, first file a corresponding bug report or feature request.
+This will ensure the *problem* is separated from a *solution*.

-Split your change into atomic commits with descriptive commit messages adhering to [these conventions][git-commit-messages].
+Split your change into atomic commits with descriptive messages adhering to [these conventions][git-commit-messages].
 Have a look in the commit history to see good examples.

 When appropriate, add documentation and tests.